66 Models

 (Images courtesy of Tom Heckhaus)

-Almost identical to the Yashicaflex B (new model) and Yashica D in other respects, it has the unique ability amongst Yashica TLRs to shoot 35mm when the supplied kit is installed in the camera.
+Almost identical to the preceding Yashicaflex B (new model) and following Yashica D in other respects, it has the unique ability amongst Yashica TLRs to shoot 35mm when the supplied kit is installed in the camera.
 Loading and winding 120 film is identical to other knob wind auto-stop models.
 With the 35 mm kit fitted, all film winding and rewinding is taken care of by the controls on the spool knob side.

 35 mm Capability - General